 Matt is a player who has won whilst on form and won after a missed cut in his previous event so don't be put off if he seems out of form.

-2-1.
+2-2.
 Both of Matt's titles at the European Masters (2017 & 2018) came via playoffs.
-Matt lost his most recent playoff at the 2019 BMW International Open to Andrea Pavan.
-Matt played poorly in the playoff, failing to birdie the par 5 on either attempt.
+Matt lost his most recent playoff at the 2021 Scottish Open.
+Prior to that he lost out at the 2019 BMW International Open to Andrea Pavan.
+Matt played poorly in the BMW playoff, failing to birdie the par 5 on either attempt.

 Significant QuotesDP, World Tour Championship, Dubai, 2020

 Q You started the season, or you started the year ranked 26 in the world and had a very consistent kind of year, but if suppose you did not have this Sunday, how disappointed would you have been with the year?

 MATTHEW FITZPATRICK: Yeah, I think I would have been disappointed.
 There isn't -- no doubt about that.
 I've already talked about that with my team that I would be disappointed because I've not felt like I've contended enough this year, and I've not felt the good results coming through the back door, which is always nice, but you like to be competing.

 But the big positive for me that I was going to take away from this regardless of what happened today is for the first three days, I really, really felt like I played really well.
 The only holes that I felt in my game were my short game the first three days.
 And I think it quite tough to chip around here anyway, it's very grainy and stuff.